aevilla160/hpc_docs/docs/MERCED.md

 (2)  A core is an individual processor: the part of a computer that executes programs.
 (The MERCED cluster has about 3100 cores.)

+## MERCED Questions:

+>Q:I have a lot of work on MERCED, but do not want to pay the Recharge rate, what are my options?

+All work that was stored on MERCED can be accessed and be used on Pinnacles cluster for **Free**.
+User's can always obtain access to other free compute resources such as our new NSF-MRI Pinnacles cluster, and [ACCESS](https://access-ci.org/) resources.
+CIRT can provide consultation for how to access these resources.
+Schedule a consultation [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

+>Q: How to include CIRT managed charged services into budget statement?

+The faculties plan to include the budget for CIRT-managed charged services in the budget statement.
+Please list it under the category of 'Other Direct Costs.'
+For example, purchased HPC storage services can be allocated to the 'Materials/Supplies: MERCED HPC storage and maintenance' category within the 'Other Direct Costs' section.

 > I don’t want to pay for MERCED what are my options?